maxgoulding/ibm_data_science/4_python_for_data_science_and_ai/week_1/README.md

-# Week 1 - Python Basics
+# Week 1 - Importing Datasets

 **Key Concepts**

-* Demonstrate an understanding of types in python by converting/casting data types: strings, floats, integers.
-* Interpret variables and solve expressions by applying mathematical operations.
-* Describe how to manipulate strings by using a variety of methods and operations.
+* Understanding the Data
+* Importing and Exporting Data in Python
+* Getting Started Analyzing Data in Python
+* Python Packages for Data Science